-Roborock S7 comes with an optional auto-empty dock that empties the robot’s dustbin after every run.
+Roborock S7 has an optional auto-empty dock that empties the robot’s dustbin after every run.

-I must point out that’s it’s an add-on and not included when you purchase the S7.
+I must point out that it’s an add-on and not included when you purchase the S7.

 It has a ramp-style design, meaning the robot sits on a ramp.
-One difference is the size of the port and where it connects, which is towards the main brush roll.
+One difference is the size of the port and where it connects, which is towards the primary brush roll.